RaspberryPiFoundation/python-curriculum/en-GB/turtle-race/Turtle Race - notes.md

 + Dashed lines - change solid lines into dashed lines, requires a nested loop.

 #Frequently Asked Questions
-+ Children may need reminding about the colon ':' at the end of a `for`, it's easy to omit.
++ Children may need reminding about the colon `:` at the end of a `for`, it's easy to omit.
 + Incorrect indentation is a common problem when writing loops.
++ Children may need reminding that there shouldn't be a space in the code `forward(100)`.
++ Children should make sure that they write 'color' and 'center' using the American spelling.